aquasecurity/trivy-operator/docs/getting-started/installation/troubleshooting.md

 failed to do request: Post \"http://trivy.trivy-system:4954/twirp/trivy.cache.v1.Cache/MissingBlobs\": dial tcp 10.43.158.111:4954: connect: connection refused"
 ```

 The trivy-operator has to reach out to the trivy-server on port `4954` in order to access the downloaded vulnerability database.
-We also need to enable that connection via a networkpolicy (you guessed it), we can delete the previously created network policy `allow-egress-443-trivy-operator` via `kubectl delete networkpolicy allow-egress-443-trivy-operator -n trivy-system` and create a new one with a new name that mentions port `4954` to also allow egress traffic to port `4954` and rename it to something that reflects it's new purpose.
+We also need to enable that connection via a networkpolicy (you guessed it), we can delete the previously created network policy `allow-egress-443-trivy-operator` via `kubectl delete networkpolicy allow-egress-443-trivy-operator -n trivy-system` and create a new one with a new name that mentions port `4954` to also allow egress traffic to port `4954` and rename it to something that reflects its new purpose.
 Last, but not least:

 ```
 apiVersion: networking.k8s.io/v1